UK should embrace employee-owned firms - report

 Suggested committee proposals to introduce more plurality in corporate ownership include measures to allow mutually-owned companies to raise capital and support for employee-owned firms so they are not taxed "inappropriately".

-The company's chairman Charlie Mayfield was on the commission, as was Peter Marks, chief executive of Britain's largest mutual, The Co-Operative Group , and British Gas owner Centrica's (CNA.L) chairman Roger Carr.
+The company's chairman Charlie Mayfield was on the commission, as was Peter Marks, chief executive of Britain's largest mutual, The Co-Operative Group, and British Gas owner Centrica's chairman Roger Carr.

 'RAISE' FREE FLOAT